 Kanayama Station

-This station is convenient for the Nagoya/Boston Museum of Fine Arts.
 Kanayama Station is an important transportation hub in Nagoya.
-Transfer here to the Meiko Subway Line.
-Transfer also to the JR Chuo Line, the JR Tokaido Main Line, and to Meitetsu Railway services.
-Meitetsu Railway express train services to and from Chubu Centrair Airport stop here.
+Transfer here to the Meiko Subway Line, the JR Chuo Main Line, the JR Tokaido Main Line and Meitetsu Railway services.
+Meitetsu express services to and from Chubu Centrair International Airport stop here.

 Kamimaezu Station